15 Sep 10 Important Google Analytics Features for Ecommerce Website

-Customers take small actions on your store before deciding to transact on your the store.
-Understanding these micro goals makes you aware of your customer’s journey on your site.
+Customers take small actions on your store before deciding to make a transaction.
+Understanding these micro goals will aware you about your customer’s journey on your site.

 Some examples of Micro goals: Signing up for your newsletter, Social sharing, Liking your Facebook Page, etc.